puja-urmi/Job-Market-Analysis-PySpark/README.md

 ## 1. Data Engineering to Preprocess Data for EDA of Job Market using PySpark

-**Methods**
-In this part, I began by setting up the environment, installing PySpark, and ensuring Java compatibility.
+**Methods**: In this part, I began by setting up the environment, installing PySpark, and ensuring Java compatibility.
 Next, I loaded the "job_descriptions.csv" dataset and meticulously preprocessed it, removing redundant features, addressing missing values, and organizing range data.
 Lastly, I saved the refined dataset for subsequent analysis, ensuring a thorough exploration of the dynamic job market landscape.

-**Results**
-A streamlined CSV file containing the essential data only with reduced size.
+**Results**: A streamlined CSV file containing the essential data only with reduced size.

 ## 2. Descriptive Statistics to Exploring Job Market Trends using PySpark